Jvlsc/FullStack-Course/part0/README.md

 ## Fundamentals of Web Apps:

-[This chapter](https://fullstackopen.com/en/part0/fundamentals_of_web_apps) is an introduction to the basics of web development and a bit of history and comparison between the traditional web development and the modern web development approach using `Single Page Applications`.
+[This chapter](https://fullstackopen.com/en/part0/fundamentals_of_web_apps) is an introduction to the basics of web development and a bit of history and comparison between the traditional web development and the modern web development approach using `Single Page Applications (SPA)`.

 ### Exercises: